 Two Exercises to Test Your Independent Seat

 Ingrid Klimke is one of the most beautiful riders to watch.
-Her seat is incredibly secure, and her aids are soft, subtle, and nearly invisible.
+Her independent seat is incredibly secure, and her aids are soft, subtle, and nearly invisible.
 Earlier this year, I had the honor of interviewing Ingrid in our Strides with Amelia program.
 During the interview, she shared something powerful: every week, she rides without stirrups and bridges her reins.
 This routine helps develop her independent seat and her connection with the horse.

 In this video, I’m sharing how to test your own independent seat using the same methods Ingrid uses.
 Plus, check out my Free Independent Seat Webinar for even more help building stability and balance in the saddle.